BouncingElf10/BouncingElf10/README.md

-Hey there im BouncingElf10, but most people call me elf.
+Hey there I'm BouncingElf10, but most people call me Elf.
 Im interested in a wide varaitry of video games and coding :D I hope you enjoy my work!

 ---